peteshobby/GameTemplate/README.md

 of coverting the sprite sheet into a C array in as far as I only have to do it once whenever I change or add graphics.

+### Text overlay

+The template uses a text overlay for showing the score and other information.
+The Agon Light does not currently have the capability to provide a real text overlay so we have to redraw the text layer on every refresh.
+This is a relatively slow process.
+To mitigate this the template uses the Agon's double buffered screen mode for the Agon and the text overlay is limited to as few lines as possible.
+Even with this games will run noticably slower on the Agon compared to the other systems.
+Also because it is not a real overlay sprites will always appear above it.
+The template hides this by limiting the area of the screen the sprites appear in.
+The other systems do all have a real text overlay capability.

 ## Configured Capabilities

 ### Agon Light